MicheleCotrufo/pdf2doi/README.md

 If it is not possible to run this command from a terminal with administrator rights, it is also possible to use the batch files
 [here](/right_click_menu_installation) (see readme.MD file in the same folder for instructions), although it is still required to have admnistrator rights.

+NOTE: when multiple pdf files are selected, and the right-click context menu commands are used, ```pdf2doi``` will be called separately for each file, and thus the only the info of the last file will be stored in the clipboard.
+To copy the info of multiple files it is necessary to save them in a folder and right click on the folder.

 ## Usage